rpmurphy27/About-Me/README.md

 # About Me
-I am a Term 5 Computer Engineering student and Memorial University of Newfoundland.
+I am a Term 5 Computer Engineering student at Memorial University of Newfoundland.
 - I am specializing in Hardware Design

 # Past Work Terms